Links

 Liudmila joined the Faculty in 2016 as a doctoral candidate after graduating with a Master’s degree in International and Comparative Laws.
 Her Master’s thesis was honored with an award by the Finnish IT Law Association in 2017.
 Her first Master’s degree was received in 2003 in Russia from the Faculty of Law of State St. Petersburg University.

 In 2016-2018, Liudmila was a partner of the Russian Media Lab project, funded by Helsingin Sanomat Foundation and coordinated by the Aleksanteri Institute, Helsinki.
 In the spring of 2019, she was a visiting researcher at Center for Internet and Society (CIS), coordinated by Francesca Musiani, Deputy Director of CIS, CNRS, Paris/France.
-In Autumn 2023, she will be a visiting researcher at the Information Society Project (ISP), directed by Jack Balkin, Yale Law School, New Haven, USA.
+In Autumn 2023, she was a visiting researcher at the Information Society Project (ISP), directed by Jack Balkin, Yale Law School, New Haven, USA.

 Teaching